Financial redress for survivors of historical child abuse

 Ultimately the scheme will be funded by the Scottish Government but “fair and meaningful contributions” will be sought from organisations that, at the relevant time, were involved in care of the survivors directly or were otherwise involved in the decision-making processes and arrangements by which the child came to be in care.

 The incentive for organisations to make contributions to the scheme is that successful applicants will be asked to sign a waiver to preclude any subsequent legal proceedings through the courts.
-As outlined in our previous update the courts have made substantial awards in abuse cases.
+The courts have made substantial awards in abuse cases.
 Furthermore, the scheme does not preclude survivors from taking further legal action against organisations that do not make contributions to the scheme.

 Setting the potential level of compensation is a careful balancing act for the Government.
 The amounts available through the scheme still appear to be somewhat lower than the courts can award on occasion but are set at a level that appears to acknowledge the seriousness of abuse in care settings.
 Furthermore, the more straightforward nature of seeking redress via Redress Scotland and the accompanying waiver system (and presumably lower legal costs) should be incentives to both survivors and care providers to use the scheme rather than resorting to the courts.